EngineeredDev/pr-stacker/README.md

 - `mainBranch`: (default: repo default branch) Set this to override the "trunk" to any other branch.
 - `singleComment`: (default: `false`) Each action will generate a separate comment by default.
 Set this to `true` if you prefer there to only ever be 1 comment per PR, that continually gets edited if multiple commands are performed.
+- `skipReadyCheck`: (default: `false`) If for some reason you want to be able to fold PR's that haven't passed CI or are otherwise not ready, you can set this config value to `true`.
+- `stackTreeComment`: A config object for the comment that is added with the tree representation of the stack.
+  - `enable`: (default: `true`)
+  - `skipSinglePR`: (default: `true`) Comments will only be added to PR's that are at least part of a stack of 2.
+If you just want to add comments to every PR no matter what, you may set this to `false`.

 ## Self Hosted